sarahmclo/colourway/README.md

 ### Structure

-- Content Hierarchy: Content is organized hierarchically to guide users through the website.
-The use of headings, subheadings, and sections break down information into digestible chunks.
+- **Content Hierarchy:** Content is organized hierarchically to guide users through the website.
-- Navigation: The navigation structure, including menus, links, and calls-to-action have been designed to facilitate easy access to different sections of the website and enhance user experience.
+- **Navigation:** The navigation structure, including menus, links, and calls-to-action have been designed to facilitate easy access all on on one page to enhance user experience.
-- Page Structure: The layout of individual pages highlighte key sections such as headers, main content area, form and footer.
+- **Page Structure:** The layout highlights key sections such as headers, main content area, form and footer.
 Each section contributes to the overall flow and functionality of the page.
-- Grid System/Flexbox: Structures the layout of the website and maintains consistency and alignment across pages and screen sizes.
+- **Grid System/Flexbox:** The layout of the website maintains consistency and alignment across pages and screen sizes.
-- Consistency: Consistency is emphasized in design elements such as typography, colours, and spacing, reinforcing UX and brand identity.
+- **Consistency:** Consistency is emphasized in design elements such as typography, colours, and spacing, reinforcing UX and brand identity.
-- Whitespace: Negative space is utilised to improve readability and visual appeal.
+- **Whitespace:** Negative space is utilised to improve readability and visual appeal.
 Strategically incorporating whitespace around elements helps create a clean and uncluttered design just like the ethos of COLOURWAY.
-- Responsive Design: The design adapts to different screen sizes and devices to ensure a consistent and seamless UX.
+- **Responsive Design:** The design adapts to different screen sizes and devices to ensure a consistent and seamless UX.
 Fluid layouts, media queries, and responsive images used to achieve responsiveness throughout.
-- Accessibility: Big focus on elements that make the site accessible to users with disabilities.
+- **Accessibility:** Big focus on elements that make the site accessible to users with disabilities.
 Considerations such as colour contrast, keyboard navigation, and screen reader compatibility ensures inclusivity and compliance with accessibility standards.
-- User Flow: The design facilitates a smooth and intuitive user journey throughout.
+- **User Flow:** The design facilitates a smooth and intuitive user journey throughout.

 ## The 5 Elements at COLOURWAY